The Impact of Chronic Stress on Brain Health and Ageing

 A decrease in neuroplasticity hinders your capacity to learn new things, adapt to new situations, and recover from injuries or illnesses.

-Building cognitive resilience involves engaging in activities that stimulate mental growth and challenge your mind while maintaining balance in other aspects of life, such as sleep quality, , social support networks, and physical exercise routines.
+Building cognitive resilience involves engaging in activities that stimulate mental growth and challenge your mind while maintaining balance in other aspects of life, such as sleep quality, nutrition, social support networks, and physical exercise routines.

-Activities like meditation and practices have been proven effective in reducing cortisol production, helping maintain healthy hippocampal volume, and preserving memory function.
+Activities like meditation and mindfulness practices have been proven effective in reducing cortisol production, helping maintain healthy hippocampal volume, and preserving memory function.

-Additionally, incorporating regular aerobic exercises and a diet rich in antioxidants and fatty acids contribute to the prevention of degeneration caused by oxidative and inflammatory processes associated with chronic stress.
+Additionally, incorporating regular aerobic exercises and a diet rich in antioxidants and omega-3 fatty acids contribute to the prevention of degeneration caused by oxidative and inflammatory processes associated with chronic stress.

 Encourage yourself and others to adopt healthier lifestyle habits, cultivating a sense of purpose and community involvement and fostering strong connections with loved ones.